 GeneratePress premium version offers Elements features that helps you to overcome the above mentioned script inserting problem.
 You can create custom hooks and insert on the designated places like header or footer.
 The reason we list Elements as a problem is simple – it’s confusing.
 When the developer decided not to include author box or leave a reply link as part of the theme, we do not understand creating a hook and inserting them again.
 It will have following problems:

-- It will not help you to insert advertisements (or any other code) after every three paragraphs or in an archive loop.
+- It will not help you to insert advertisements (or any other code) after certain paragraphs (for example, after every 3 paragraphs) or in an archive loop.

 - These hook elements will not work when you change the theme.